zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 # Piezo Buzzer Hardware

-We need to attach our buzzer to our BeagleBone so zetta can control it.
+We need to attach our buzzer to our BeagleBone so Zetta can control it.
 Connect your hardware like this:

 ![Piezo Hookup Diagram](/images/recipes/security_system/hookup_diagram_step_1.png){:.fritzing}